 I love the little ‘new’ images the fact that I was proud of being in the HTML Writer’s Guild ;-).
 Although I did know enough at the time to use .shtml and include files so that a change to the sidebar or the footer didn’t require a change to every single file.

 About a year or so ago, I realized that even without me doing anything on the site that it was still getting quite a bit of traffic and searches on certain keywords such as ‘frankenstein essays’ were producing first place results in google.
 I had put a lot of work into this at one time and decided it was time to get a new domain name for it, put the content into WordPress, and monetize it.
+You can also consider hiring support for WordPress if you want to improve your WordPress business website.

 So, I bought the domain marywshelley.com, slightly custmomized an existing theme, and moved the content over.
 The new site looks like this: